 CEDA deputy director Gregory Hunter said he's confident the property's owner, Sang Hahn, will be able to come to an agreement with Kroger.

-Hahn's attorney, David Roth, asked the council Tuesday to delay deciding on the issue, arguing that Hahn did not get sufficient notice to prepare
+Hahn's attorney, David Roth, asked the council Tuesday to delay deciding on the issue, arguing that Hahn did not get sufficient notice to prepare for the hearing and that CEDA's report is incomplete, one-sided and inaccurate in many details.

 Hahn rejected Kroger's $1.4 million bid for the property in April 2009 and has not been contacted by the chain since making a counteroffer of roughly twice that amount, Roth said Wednesday.